eformat/acm-gitops/README.md

 ```

 ## Deploy Team Based ArgoCD using Generated Policy

+We are going to deploy ArgoCD for two teams now using the ACM `PolicyGenerator`.

 The `PolicyGenerator` runs using kustomize.
 We specify the `generator-input/` folder - that holds our YAML manifests for each ArgoCD - in this case one for `fteam`, one for `zteam`.